 Understanding Eye Floaters and Flashes

-The natural aging process, trauma and/or diabetes can cause the vitreous (a clear, gel-like fluid which fills the inner eye) to shrink and pull away from the retina (the inner lining of your eye).
+The natural aging process, trauma and/or diabetes can cause the a clear, gel-like fluid which fills the inner eye, known as the vitreous to shrink and pull away from the retina, the inner lining of your eye.
 This can in turn cause small particles of heavier gel within the vitreous to form.
 These “floaters” may appear as flecks, specs, lines, clouds, cobwebs or little dots.
-It’s interesting to note that people with myopia (nearsightedness) tend to develop floaters at a younger age.
-As the vitreous contracts from the retina, you may see flashes of light that can continue on and off for several weeks.
+As the vitreous contracts from the retina, flashes of light can continue on and off for several weeks.

 Most individuals learn to ignore floaters once they understand that they are harmless and not associated with retinal tear or detachment.
 But if you’re alarmed about the floaters and/or flashes you’ve been seeing, a board-certified ophthalmologist at Yaldo Eye Center can perform a thorough medical eye examination and discuss your concerns with you to determine if you need further evaluation or treatment for your floaters and flashes.